Deception in Supervisory Control: Proofs for the Technical Results

 Note that is the KL divergence between $\left[\sum_{a \in \actions(s)} \probs_{s,a,q} x^{\agent}_{s,a}\right]_{q \in \successor(s)}$ and $\left[\policy^{\svisor}_{s,q} \sum_{a' \in \actions(s)} x^{\agent}_{s,a'}\right]_{q \in \successor(s)}$, which is convex in $x^{\agent}_{s,a}$ variables.
 Since the objective function of \eqref{prog:stateprogram} is a sum of convex functions and the constraints are affine, \eqref{prog:stateprogram} is a convex optimization problem.

-We now show that there exists a stationary policy that achieves the optimal value of \eqref{problem:mindeviation}.
-By Proposition \ref{proposition:expectedtimesarefinite}, we have that for all $s \in S_{d}$, the expected residence times must be bounded.
-We may apply the constraints $x^{\agent}_{s,a} \leq M_{s}$ for all $s$ in $\states_{d}$ and $a$ in $\actions(s)$ without changing the optimal value of \eqref{prog:stateprogram}.
-After this modification, since the objective function is a continuous function of $x^{\agent}_{s,a}$ values and the feasible space is compact, there exists a set of optimal residence time values, and consequently a stationary policy that achieves the optimal value of \eqref{prog:stateprogram}. \end{proof}
+We now show that there exists a stationary policy on $\mdp$ that achieves the optimal value of \eqref{problem:mindeviation}.
+By Proposition \ref{proposition:expectedtimesarefinite}, we have that for all $s \in \differset$, the occupation measures must be bounded.
+We may apply the constraints $x^{\agent}_{s,a} \leq M_{s}$ for all $s$ in $\differset$ and $a$ in $\actions(s)$ without changing the optimal value of \eqref{prog:stateprogram}.
+After this modification, since the objective function is a continuous function of $x^{\agent}_{s,a}$ values and the feasible space is compact, there exists a set of occupation measure values, and consequently a stationary policy that achieves the optimal value of \eqref{prog:stateprogram}. \end{proof}